-NEW ALBUMN Porcupine Meat OUT NOW on Rounder Records
+NEW ALBUM Porcupine Meat OUT NOW on Rounder Records

-Rush estimates that he has cut over 300 songs since he first began making music.
-He has been honored with four Grammy nominations, as well as 41 nominations and 10 awards from the Blues Foundation, and a 2006 induction into the Blues Hall of Fame.
+Rush estimates that he has cut over 370 songs since he first began making music.
+He has been honored with four total Grammy nominations, as well as 46 nominations and 12 awards from the Blues Foundation, and a 2006 induction into the Blues Hall of Fame.

-But make no mistake: Rush is not your typical octogenarian.
-At age 82, he exudes the energy of a 20 year old, and is on the road for over 200 dates a year.
-His hectic tour schedule has earned him the affectionate title “King of the Chitlin’ Circuit.”
-Rush has traveled the globe, and has performed in such faraway places as Japan and Beirut.
+Rush is not your typical octogenarian.
+At age 84, he exudes the energy of a 20-year-old, and is on the road for over 200 dates a year.
+His hectic tour schedule has earned him the affectionate title “King of the Chitlin’ Circuit,” by Rolling Stone Magazine.
+Rush has traveled the globe and has performed in such faraway places as Japan and Beirut.
 In 2007, he earned the distinction of being the first blues artist to play at the Great Wall of China.
 His renowned stage act features his famed shake dancers, who personify his funky blues and the ribald humor that he has cultivated during the course of his storied career.

 Born Emmet Ellis, Jr. in Homer, Louisiana, he adopted the stage name Bobby Rush out of respect for his father, a pastor.
 According to Rush, his parents never talked about the blues being the devil’s music.
 “My daddy never told me to sing the blues, but he also didn’t tell me to not sing the blues.
 I took that as a green light.”